Skip to main content

 • the project incorporates environmentally sustainable and responsible practices

-• the project incorporates the use of digital tools (particularly eTwinning for iVET and EPALE for cVET) and learning methods to complement their physical mobility activities, and to improve the cooperation with partner organisations
+• the project incorporates the use of digital tools (particularly eTwinning for iVET and EPALE for cVET) and learning methods to complement their physical mobility activities, and to improve the cooperation with hosting partner organisations

-Quality of follow-up actions (maximum score 30 points)
+Quality of follow-up actions (maximum score: 30 points)

 The extent to which: